astrada/google-drive-ocamlfuse/doc/Installation.md

 4. Then you need to add the key otherwise the command **apt update** will not take the new sourcelist into account

     `apt-key adv --keyserver keyserver.ubuntu.com --recv-keys AD5F235DF639B041`

+    If you get a message like this: `gpg: keyserver receive failed: Server indicated a failure` Then do:
+    `apt-key adv --keyserver hkp://keyserver.ubuntu.com:80 --recv-keys AD5F235DF639B041`

     `apt update`
     `apt install google-drive-ocamlfuse`